vladislavglazkov/WinToImg/ReadMe.md

 # IMPORTANT NOTES

 - **Software, using WTIConnect.dll must be run in a strictly x64 mode**
-- In case the requested process renders more than one window, any of them might be captured
+- In case the requested process renders more than one window, any of them might be captured.
+In case the window is rendered by the child process, it will not be captured.
 - In no event will the console window be captured
 - The created process is terminated after the window is captures.
 However, if child processes had been created, this will not be cleaned up
--
+- The created user's credentials will be used to start the requested process.
+Ensure it is sufficiently privileged.
+- The requested window size is the size of the full window, however, only the client area will be added, therefore, the real image size will be slightly smaller.
+(Requesting precise client area size - to be added later)